BIGJRA/BIGJRA.github.io/rejuv.md

 ## V13 Unobtainable Pokemon

 ### Starter Choices

-You can only get at most one of these, when selecting your starter:
+You can only get at most one of these lines, when selecting your starter:
 - **Torchic\***
 - **Combusken\***
 - **Blaziken\***